 8:30pm – 9:15pm – Live set 1 Starting with the first dance, which can be learnt if requested (if you choreograph a dance we suggest sticking with the original version that you are familiar with to avoid any possible changes of arrangement).

 9:15pm – 10pm - Disco (The 45 minute band break ties in perfectly with an evening buffet plus we like to think that if you have paid for live music you don’t want to miss it while having the buffet.

 10:45pm – 11:15pm Disco (Shorter half hour band break)

 If there are lots of children present then after a long day you may find your guests thin out after about 10pm as they take them off to bed.
 If this is the case we advise the band take shorter breaks so as to complete the live sets earlier.
 You would still have exactly the same amount of live music but the evening would finish with disco music.

 If you have an extension until 1am then not everyone tends to stay right until the end so we suggest bands start at 9pm and finish at 12:30 then continue until the end with disco music.

-Don’t forget, at EMA we’re wedding musicians ourselves with first hand performance experience of virtually every venue in the South East of England so we’re happy to advise on what works best and liase directly with your wedding coordinator.
+Don’t forget, at Essence Music we’re wedding musicians ourselves with first hand performance experience of virtually every venue in the South East of England so we’re happy to advise on what works best and liase directly with your wedding coordinator.